DevMountain/endpoint-testing-afternoon/README.md

 ### Instructions

-* Click on the fourth request `GET - Searc W/ Query`.
+* Click on the fourth request `GET - User with Query`.
 * Click on the `Send` button to see the returned data.
 * Create a test to verify the returned status is `200`.
 * Create a test to verify the return data set has a length greater than `0`.